Sponsor a Book PRIZE

-The Harvard Book Award program is an important way for local alumni to recognize students in our community.
-In the greater DC area, Harvard Book Awards are presented annually in more than 100 high schools to an outstanding student in the junior class who combines excellence in scholarship and high character with achievement in other fields.
+The Harvard Prize Book Program is an important way for local alumni to recognize students in our community.
+In the greater DC area, Harvard Prize Books are presented annually in more than 75 high schools to an outstanding student in the junior class who combines excellence in scholarship and high character with achievement in other fields.
 The selected student typically receives the award at the school’s graduation exercise or other awards program.

 The Harvard Club of Washington, DC, has chosen Making the Most of College: Students Speak Their Minds, by Richard J. Light PhD '69, as the designated book.
-This book offers concrete advice from his 10 years of interviews with Harvard seniors.
-Professor Light answers fundamental questions: How do you choose classes wisely?
+This book offers concrete advice from Professor Light's 10 years of interviews with Harvard seniors, addressing fundamental questions: How do you choose classes wisely?
 What is the best way to study?
 Why do some professors inspire you while others leave you cold?
 How can you connect what you’re learning in the classroom with the rest of life?
 Filled with practical advice, illuminated with stories of real students’ self-doubts, failures, discoveries, and hopes, the book is a handbook for academic and personal success.

-To sponsor a tax-deductible book(s) for $35 each, providing support for the Harvard Book Award program and the breakfast to honor award recipients, please click here: http://hcdc.clubs.harvard.edu/donate.html
+To sponsor a tax-deductible book(s) for $25 each, providing support for the Harvard Prize Book Program, please click here: https://hcdc.clubs.harvard.edu/donate.html